1banni/js-project/README.md

 # Hover Duel

-The goal is to pop/destroy your opponents’ balloons (lives) before your own balloons are popped; the game is similar to Mario Kart’s Battle Mode ([https://www.mariowiki.com/Battle_Mode](https://www.mariowiki.com/Battle_Mode)).
+Hover Duel is an arena demolition game where the goal is to pop/destroy your opponents’ balloons (lives) before your own balloons are popped.
+The game is similar to Mario Kart’s Battle Mode ([https://www.mariowiki.com/Battle_Mode](https://www.mariowiki.com/Battle_Mode)).
 The user can drive around the grid with WASD, fire projectiles at opponents and perform other moves with other keys.
 Players will lose health when hit by projectiles.
-Initially, the game will be 2-player with no CPUs.
+Currently, the game is 2-player with no CPUs.

 The user’s perspective will be a fixed aerial view of the map.
 While appearing 2D, the map will have ramps and/or bridges and sections that are higher, lower, or seperated from others.
-The mouse will not be utilized outside of menu navigation.
+The mouse is not be utilized outside of menu navigation.

 ## Functionality & MVPs
-This game will include the following features:
+This game includes the following features:
-- Drive around the map in go carts with WASD or other keys
+- Drive around the map in go carts with WASD (Player 1) and IJKL (Player 2)
-- Launch projectiles at opponent(s)
+  - Driving physics (turn radius impacted by speed)
+- Players shoot projectiles that bounce off of walls / expire over time
-- Players drive over randomly appearing projectiles to acquire
+- Rounds of spawning perks (ammo + health) that players can drive over to acquire
-- Collision detection (projectiles colliding with go carts)
+- Collision detection (projectiles colliding with go carts, walls, and other map objects)

-Other functionality
-- This project will include instructions and a README.
-- Navigate the game menu, select settings, and start game
-- See meters or graphics that represent players' remaining health/lives
+- Meters that represent players' remaining health and ammunition
-- Player's ability to make sharp turns will vary with speed

 ## WireFrame
 ![Screenshot](Homepage.png)